Hydropneumatic suspension: Hydractive

 Hydractive Suspension is an automotive technology introduced by Citroën in 1990.
 The prototype debuted in 1988 on the Citroën Activa concept.
 It describes a development of the 1954 hydropneumatic suspension design using additional electronic sensors and driver control of suspension performance.
 The driver can make the suspension stiffen (sport mode) or ride in outstanding comfort (soft mode).
-Sensors in the steering, brakes, suspension, throttle pedal and gearbox feed information on the car's speed, acceleration, and road conditions to an on-board computer, which in turn activates or deactivates an extra pair of suspension spheres on the circuit, to enable either a more smooth supple ride or tighter handling in corners.
+Sensors in the steering, brakes, suspension, throttle pedal and gearbox feed information on the car's speed, acceleration, and road conditions to an on-board computer, which in turn activates or deactivates an extra pair of suspension spheres on the circuit, to enable either a smoother, more supple ride or tighter handling in corners.
 On the Activa and Activa 2, the car leaned inwards by one degree in turnsCitroën acknowledged that this was somewhat of a marketing gimmick, and that a lean of zero degrees was optimal.

-An additional, perhaps unexpected, benefit of active suspension is that fuel consumption and tire wear is lowered overall.
-The negative camber designed into most suspensions in order to maximize the size of the contact patch when turning leads to tire scrub, which wears out tires and increases fuel consumption.
+An additional, perhaps unexpected, benefit of active suspension is that fuel consumption and tire wear is reduced overall.
+The negative camber designed into most suspensions in order to maximize the size of the contact patch when turning causes tire scrub, which wears out tires and increases fuel consumption.